mandiant/flare-vm/README.md

 Installing Additional Packages
 ========================

-FLARE VM uses both the Chocolatey public and custom FireEye package repositories making it easy to install additional packages.
+FLARE VM uses both the Chocolatey public and custom Mandiant package repositories making it easy to install additional packages.
 For example, enter the command below as an Administrator to install `x64dbg` on your system:

     cinst x64dbg